Terre Haute Action Track: Promoters

 The track was promoted by Don Smith in the 1960s.
 By 2008, the track had been run by a series of promoters and attendance dwindled.
 Most sanctioning bodies holding events at the track dropped it from their schedule and only a few events were held in recent years.
 The track lost its United States Automobile Club (USAC) events in mid-2007.
 In 2008, the DHK Promotions LLC group took over running the track.
 DHK Promotions was named for its founders: then-retired Major League Baseball player Brian Dorsett, then-active (later retired) Indy Racing League driver Davey Hamilton and then-active (later retired) Indianapolis 500 radio announcer Mike King.

-In 2009 DHK Promotions added a new partner, changed its name to Action Promotions, LLC and announced a schedule of six special events that took place at the historic half-mile clay oval starting Saturday, May 2.
+In 2009 DHK Promotions added a new partner, changed its name to Action Promotions LLC and announced a schedule of six special events that took place at the historic half-mile clay oval starting Saturday, May 2.

 Chris Novotney, a Wabash Valley native who grew up attending sprint car races at the famed track, spent 2008 overseeing the reconstruction of the track surface and the installation of a new track drainage system.
 Novotney joins Brian Dorsett, Davey Hamilton and Mike King in the group that is now known as Action Promotions, LLC.

 Since 2012, the track is operated by Terre Haute Motorsports, a partnership between Bob Sargent and Reece O'Connor.

-As of 2018, the track is still under the operation of Track Enterprises and company owner Bob Sargent.
+As of 2018, the track was still under the operation of Track Enterprises and company owner Bob Sargent.
 Adam Mackey, who is a co-promoter at the facility, announced a more extensive schedule for the 2018 season which features 10 events, significantly more than in recent years.

+In 2023.
+Bill Rose of BR Promotions became the next Promoter to help keep the facility alive; otherwise no promoter would have been in charge for the 2023 race season.